alikhalife/end-of-field-challenge/README.md

 - Consistent on Chrome and Firefox

 ### Results
-- The final result is as close as we can with the mockup
+- The final result is as close as we can to the mockup
 - Fonts match
 - Colors too
-- Element's dimensions too(I guess)
+- Dimensions too (I guess)